 At Talbots Law, our employment law solicitors want nothing more than the smooth running of business for our clients.
-That’s why if we can help you manage any administration duties to ensure your employers are satisfied and are aware of their duties and rights, we will.
+That’s why, if we can help you manage any administration duties to ensure your employees are satisfied and are aware of their duties and rights, we will.
 Just give us a call today for expert advice and assistance across all employment documentation and policies.

 We’re here to help.
 Please fill in this simple form and we’ll get back to you as soon as possible.